thim81/openapi-format/readme.md

 **Maintenance:**
 When working on large OpenAPI documents or with multiple team members, the file can be become messy and difficult to compare changes.
-By sorting it from time to time, the fields are all ordered in a structured manner, which will help you to maintain the file with greater ease.
+By sorting & formatting from time to time, the fields are all ordered in a structured manner & properly cased, which will help you to maintain the file with greater ease.

 **CI/CD pipelines:**